Made by hand, designed for life

 Creating the Belts

-The original buckles used as the ‘patterns’ for casting are designed by Henry Lyndsay.
+The buckle designs used as the ‘patterns’ for casting are created by Henry Lyndsay.
 They are inspired by the wildlife where he lives on Exmoor and are made of brass using silversmithing tools and techniques.

-The metal casting is done by Mike Powell at his foundry near Bampton.
-He uses the ancient ‘lost wax’ method which involves taking a mould of the patterns then making duplicates of them in wax from which they can be cast in brass or bronze.
+The casting is done by Mike Powell at his foundry near Bampton.
+He uses the ancient ‘lost wax’ method which involves taking a mould of the patterns then making duplicates of them in wax from which they can be cast in bronze.

 The belts are hand-stitched by Kate Hetherington, a traditional horse collar and harness maker, at her workshop just outside Dulverton.
 She personally selects the oak bark tanned leather from J&FJ Baker to work with.